Marconiusiii/OhCraps/README.md

 #### Take Down Don't Pass Bet and Odds

 Due to the overall low House edge that Don't Pass bets have in casinos, the Don't Pass Bet and Don't Pass Odds can actually be taken down at any point of game play.
 It is not a contractual bet like the Pass Line, which has to stay up until a Point is hit or a 7 out.
-This game option will only appear if you make a Don't Pass bet before the Come Out roll.
-Type 'y' and hit Enter to take down the bet, and your Don't Pass Bet along with your Odds will be returned to you, and you will not be able to make another Don't Pass bet until the next Come Out roll.
+Type 'dp' at the Place Your Bets prompt and hit Enter and your Don't Pass Bet along with your Odds will be returned to you, and you will not be able to make another Don't Pass bet until the next Come Out roll.

 #### Come and Don't Come

 The Come and Don't Come Fields act like additional Pass Line Bets after a Point has been established.
 Placing these bets is only possible after the Point Phase has started.
-Enter 'y' if you want to bet on these fields when prompted, then Enter a 'c' for Come or a 'd' for Don't Come.
+Enter 'c' if you want to bet on these fields when prompted, then Enter a 'c' for Come or a 'd' for Don't Come.

 ##### Come Bet
 A Come Bet will win if a 7 or 11 is rolled, and lose with a 2, 3, or 12.
 If any other number is rolled, the Come Bet moves to that number, and you will be prompted for Come Bet Odds.
 If that Come Bet number is rolled before a 7, you will win.
 If a 7 is rolled before any of the Come Bet numbers are hit, all Come bets are cleared and you lose.